 Blockchain in Real Estate

-The real estate sector has been functioning offline for many years, therefore, all the data pertaining to various transactions, property details and regulations were managed locally by several institutions and middlemen.
-This form of offline module has been rendered completely inefficient and lengthy, and therefore, discouraging potential investors into exploring this sector.
+The real estate sector has been functioning offline for many years, therefore, all the data about various transactions, property details, and regulations were managed locally by several institutions and middlemen.
+This form of the offline module has been rendered completely inefficient and lengthy, therefore, discouraging potential investors from exploring this sector.

-The Blockchain technology has provided a solution for effectively monitoring, recording and transacting properties based on an online platform that connects various buyers and sellers.
+Blockchain technology has provided a solution for effectively monitoring, recording, and transacting properties based on an online platform that connects various buyers and sellers.